pravega/pravega-samples/flink-connector-examples/doc/streamcuts/README.md

 This sample application demonstrates the use of a Pravega abstraction, the `StreamCut`, in a Flink application to make it easier for developers to write analytics applications.
 Concretely, the objective of this sample is to demonstrate
-that: i) Flink applications may use `StreamCut`s to bookmark points of interest within a Pravega `Stream`, ii) `StreamCut`s can be stored as persistent bookmarks for a Pravega stream, iii) `StreamCut`s may be used to perform batch processing on slices bookmarked by a Flink application.
+that: i) Flink applications may use `StreamCut`s to bookmark points of interest within a Pravega `Stream`, ii) `StreamCut`s can be stored as persistent bookmarks for a Pravega stream, iii) `StreamCut`s may be used to perform bounded stream/batch processing on slices bookmarked by a Flink application.

 The example consists of three applications: `DataProducer`, `StreamBookmarker` and `SliceProcessor`.